Nanopublication/nanopub-js/CONTRIBUTING.md

 npm login
 ```

-You can run `yarn publish` from the root to publish all libraries:
+You can run `yarn publish` from the root to build and publish all libraries:

 ```bash
 yarn publish